Abu Usamah al-Maghrebi

-Abdulaziz al-Mahdali (born 1986, Fnideq, Morocco), known as Abu Usamah al-Maghrebi, was a senior military commander of the Islamic State of Iraq and the Levant.
+Abdulaziz al-Mahdali (1986 – 16 March 2014), known as Abu Usamah al-Maghrebi, was a Moroccan senior military commander of the Islamic State of Iraq and the Levant in Syria.
+He was known for commanding and leading many combat operations against Syrian government forces in the Aleppo countryside.

 History

 He was one of the first to join Jabhat al-Nusra, at that time operating in Syria as a front group for the Islamic State of Iraq.
-When the Islamic State of Iraq and the Levant was declared by Abu Bakr al-Baghdadi, he remained loyal to IS, despite being offered the position of overall military commander in Jabhat al-Nusra.
+When the Islamic State of Iraq and the Levant was declared by Abu Bakr al-Baghdadi, he remained loyal to al-Baghdadi, despite being offered the position of overall military commander in Jabhat al-Nusra by its leader Abu Mohammad al-Julani.